maroofi/bulkDNS/modules/README.md

 iptables -t nat -I PREROUTING -p udp --dport 53 -j DNAT --to PUBLICIP:5300
 ```

+#### Second example: Creating an authoritative name server

-Now let's another poor example of an authorative server: Let's say we want to manage
+Now let's see another poor example of an authorative server: Let's say we want to manage
 our own DNS server for a domain name.
 Our domain name is `example.com` and we want
 to serve our IP address for this domain which is `1.2.3.4`. we have the same IP address
 for our name-server which is `ns1.example.com`.